opensciencegrid/user-school-2019/docs/materials/day1/part4-ex5-software-diffs.md

 You can use the `condor_status` command just as you did yesterday to inspect these differences.

 1. Open two terminal windows side-by-side
-2. Log in to `learn.chtc.wisc.edu` in one window and `osg-learn.chtc.wisc.edu` in the other
+2. Log in to `learn.chtc.wisc.edu` in one window and `training.osgconnect.net` in the other
 3. Run `condor_status` in both windows

 Notice any differences?